kandrei/raspberry-docker-php-apache/README.md

 The image structure should be the same as the webdevops one, and it should support the same environment variables.
 The documentation can be found here: [https://dockerfile.readthedocs.io/en/latest/content/DockerImages/dockerfiles/php-apache.html].

+The conf/ folder contains configuration files from the [https://github.com/webdevops/Dockerfile] repository with some changes:

+- 30-setup-ioncube.sh - Modified to download dynamic ioncube version based on arch (it was hardcoded to x86_64)

 Special thanks to Webdevops team!